basecom/FixturesPlugin/docs/helpers/language-locale.md

 ## getCountry

-The `getCountry` method takes the ISO code of any country as parameter and returns the country entity that belongs to that code or null if none was found.
+The `getCountry` method takes the ISO code of any country as a parameter and returns the country entity that corresponds to that code, or null if none is found.

 ```php
 <?php